Gabriel-Dalton/olach/README.md

 To run **Olach** using VS Code’s **Live Preview** extension, follow these steps:

 ## How to Use:
+I'm currently refining the instructions for this, but for now, download everything, open VS Code, and search for the .html files to get started.

 1. **Clone the repository**:
    ```bash